Get exclusive member benefits & effect social change. Join Today

 It’s important that you’re well-hydrated before giving your urine sample.
 This makes giving the urine sample easier and prevents dehydration, which can affect test results.

 A random, one-time sample is one way protein is tested in the urine.
-This may also be called a dipstick test.
+This is also called a dipstick test.
 You may give your sample in your doctor’s office, a medical laboratory, or at home.

-You’ll be given a sterile container with a cap and a towellette or swab to clean around your genitals.
+You’ll be given a sterile container with a cap and a towelette or swab to clean around your genitals.
 To begin, wash your hands well and take the cap off the collection container.
-Do not touch the inside of the container or the cap with your fingers, or you may contaminate the sample.
+Don’t touch the inside of the container or the cap with your fingers, or you may contaminate the sample.

 When you’re finished collecting the midstream sample, continue urinating into the toilet.
 Replace the cap on the container and follow the instructions for returning it to your doctor or medical lab.
 If you’re unable to return the sample within one hour of collecting it, place the sample in the refrigerator.